- A Note on Willpower

 You can go to sleep every night knowing that no one had to die for your meal.
 That no blood was shed on your account.
 That you’ve made the most impactful, incredible decision of your life.
 That is what you can expect.

 Nutrition is one of the most common concerns for new and potential vegans.
 There is a widespread misconception that it’s difficult to impossible to get adequate nutrition on a vegan diet.
-The truth is that a balanced whole-plant-foods-based diet can have a profoundly positive impact on your health—even preventing and reversing the #1 killer worldwide: heart disease.1
+The truth is that a balanced whole-plant-foods-based diet can have a profoundly positive impact on your health—even preventing and reversing the #1 killer worldwide: heart disease.2

 While a vegan diet can definitively be nutritionally sufficient and health-promoting, it’s important to note that “vegan” does not equal “healthy” by default.
 As mentioned earlier in this guide, there is an astounding array of vegan junk foods available: ethically sound, yes—but nutritionally, not so much.
 This is not to say that vegan treats have no place in a healthy lifestyle—just that their vegan status should not be taken as a synonym for balanced nutrition.

 Unfortunately, one of the greatest barriers to understanding vegan nutrition is wading through the staggering amount of misinformation and disinformation.
 Even with a cursory search, it doesn’t take long to start finding directly conflicting advice.
 Always be vigilant in assessing the source of any nutritional information.
-There are plenty of cases of nutritional studies, governmental recommendations, and even independent bloggers tailoring their content to industry and corporate influences.2
+There are plenty of cases of nutritional studies, governmental recommendations, and even independent bloggers tailoring their content to industry and corporate influences.3

 A great place to start is the Vegan Nutrition Concerns series, which addresses head-on the common nutrient-specific concerns when transitioning to a vegan diet—including specific concerns for children—and touches upon the health impact of animal products.
 The series covers protein, b12, omega 3 fatty acids, iron, calcium, vitamin D, zinc, iodine, and even carnitine, creatine, and carnosine.

-Expand the accordion below for even more content covering various aspects of vegan nutrition—from nutrient-specific, to sports nutrition and athletic performance, to child nutrition, and more.
 With all the noise and misinformation about nutrition, and the ever-cycling dietary trends and fads, these resources provide grounded information on ensuring proper nutrition on a vegan diet.

 When you’re a brand new vegan, or attempting to go vegan, it can seem daunting to shop for food.
 Where do you find these elusive vegan items?
 What do all the crazy ingredients on labels mean?
 Why the heck are eggs and dairy in so many things unnecessarily?